SPOILER ALERT: If you are in a hurry and just want to try it out, click on the following button:

 The last block sets some basic environment variables that let you run Hasura with the default settings.
 You will be able to change them in your workspace.

-Just before you run your newly created workspace, let me add a few lines
+Just before you run your newly created workspace, let me add a few lines to the

 .gitpod.yml so that Hasura will start automatically: